saumyap24/aws-solutions-architect-associate-notes/VPC/vpc.md

 - There are two types of VPC Endpoints
     1. Interface endpoints
     2. Gateway Endpoints
-- Eliminates the need for an <b> <u>Internet Gateway, NAT device, VPN connection or AWS Direct Connect </u></b> connections
+- Eliminates the need for an <b> <ins>Internet Gateway, NAT device, VPN connection or AWS Direct Connect </ins></b> connections
-- Instances in the VPC <u> do not require a public IP address </u> to communicate with service resources
+- Instances in the VPC <ins> do not require a public IP address </ins> to communicate with service resources
-- Traffic between your VPC and other services <u> does not leave the AWS network</u>
+- Traffic between your VPC and other services <ins> does not leave the AWS network</ins>
 - <b> Horizontally scaled,redundant and highly available </b> VPC component
 - Allows secure communication between instances and services <b> without adding avilability risks or bandwidth constraints </b> on your traffic